Sign up for our FREE 8-week course to get on the property ladder.

 Another alternative to guarantor loans is co-owning a house with your parents.
 In this arrangement, your parents could buy part of the property and be listed on the title as tenants in common.
 This also enables you to buy without a deposit or genuine savings.

-However, this differs from the Parent Assist Home Loan because having your parents listed as co-owners would make you ineligible for any First Home Owner Grants (FHOGs) offered in your state or territory.
+This differs from the Parent Assist Home Loan because having your parents listed as co-owners would make you ineligible for any First Home Owner Grants (FHOGs) offered in your state or territory.
 With the Parent Assist Home Loan, you could still be eligible for the FHOG, depending on the price of the home you’re purchasing.

 How do I get a Parent Assist Home Loan?